-One battery chemistry can be used to make new batteries for decades -- the other is downcycled at best—Batteries are sorted by chemistry, then shredded and separated by machine.
+- What battery chemistry can be used to make new batteries for decades —the other is downcycled at best—Batteries are sorted by chemistry, then shredded and separated by machine.
 Flammable electrolytes are burned; hazardous internal chemistry is neutralized following environmental guidelines.

 You can make a huge difference just by selecting environmentally responsible batteries.
 Click here to see the truth about battery recycling.